Everything I Loved and Learned at the 2018 San Antonio Cocktail Conference

 Below are some of those cocktail trends to mark this new beginning.
 PLUS, everything else I learned and loved from the 2018 San Antonio Cocktail Conference.

 A Rise in Premium Rums

 In 2017, there was a resurgence of Tiki drinks popularity, establishing itself as a year-round bar menu item.
 The fruity drinks, most often rum-based, paved the way to make 2018 the year of rum.
-What has me excited about this trend, besides my over-the-top love affair, is unlike whiskey, rum’s range of diversity and flavor is much more broad.
+What has me excited about this trend, besides my over-the-top love affair with rum, is unlike whiskey, rum’s range of diversity and flavor is much more broad.

 On the other hand, there’s plenty of misconceptions around rum, thanks to a bit of commercialization and mass production, so there needs to be category education.
 Consumers will need (and want!) to understand rum better.
 However, that exploration and education will be beneficial to the rum industry beyond 2018.

 Normally, the star of any cocktail ingredient list is the spirit.
 At times you might have some ingredients that play important roles, but typically when you order a cocktail you’re ordering a whiskey cocktail, or a vodka cocktail, or a gin cocktail, etc. In 2018, I’m predicting there to be a shift in how we choose our cocktails.

 At this year’s cocktail conference in San Antonio, I noticed a wide variety of complex and experimental liqueurs/vermouth/bitters in all cocktails, especially in the classics.
 It makes sense though…